GabrielSilva87/Task-Lister-in-differents-language/README.md

 ## Description ℹ
    - *This software is a task lister, created to be compiled in various programming languages  among others.*

-   - *If you find any errors in the compilation or code, report our issues.*
+   - *If you find any errors in the compilation or code, report our issues.
+(Template)*
 ## To compile ⌨

   ### 1. Clone the repository